THE DECEITFULNESS OF RICHES

 The love of God in the hearts of the Laodicea believers was put out or extinguished by the deceitfulness of riches resulting in them becoming lukewarm – neither cold nor hot.

-The Lord sharply rebuked them in Revelation 3:
+The Lord sharply rebuked them for their lukewarmness.

 15 “I know your works, that you are neither cold nor hot.
 I could wish you were cold or hot.